SEDC MD Highlights Commision’s Plans To Boost Agricultural Activities In South-East

 Managing Director/Chief Executive Officer of South East Development Commission (SEDC), Mark Okoye, has highlighted plans of the Commission to boost agricultural activities and ensure food security in the South East region.

-Mr Okoye stated this during an interview on TVC Breakfast programme where he spoke on the SEDC’s top priorities and plans for Soth East development.
+Mr Okoye who spoke during an interview on TVC Breakfast programme, highlighted the SEDC’s top priorities and plans for South East development.

 This situation, he said, leaves the investors with just about 40 per cent for working capital, which according to him, makes it impossible for them to be competitive.